spatel1245/BeSocial/README.md

 To facilitate time travel, you are expected to implement a Clock.
 You must maintain a “pseudo” timestamp (not the real system timestamp) in the auxilliary tableClock.
 The reason for making such a timestamp and not using the system one is to make it easy to generate scenarios (time traveling) to debug and test your project.
 Clockhas only one tuple, inserted as part of initialization and is updated during time traveling.
-That is, all functions on theClockrelation will be done on the database side and not through JDBC.
+That is, all functions on the Clock relation will be done on the database side and not through JDBC.
 The schema of this relation is the following.

 - CLOCK ( pseudotime )